KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

 ### Use `mutate()` to create new variables

-I want diabetes pedigree function to be expressed as a percentage.
+I want diabetes pedigree function to be expressed as a percentage rather than a proportion.

 ``` r
 diabetes %>%